Introduction

 Sri Natha Devale

-This temple was built way back in the past and is considered to be the oldest building in Kandy.
-Natha Devalaya is one of the Hatara Devalya (four main Devalayas) in Kandy, the other three being Vishnu, Kataragama, and Patini.
-These four Devalayas have a long association with the Royal Palace ( Maha Vasala) and the Temple of Tooth Relic (Sri Dalada Maligawa) and have been venerated by Buddhists and Hindus alike from their inception.
+This temple was built in the distant past and is considered the oldest building in Kandy.
+Natha Devalaya is one of the Hatara Devalayas (four main Devalayas) in Kandy, the other three being Vishnu, Kataragama, and Patini.

 Vishnu Devalaya